cocos/cocos-engine/EngineErrorMap.md

 ### 9630

-[Physics]: A dynamic rigid body can not have the following collider shapes: Terrain, Plane, Mesh and Simplex.
+[Physics]: A dynamic rigid body can not have the following collider shapes: Terrain, Plane and Mesh.
 Node name: %s

 ### 10001